Dani13vg/OpenMath-Web-App/README.md

 2. **Install Dependencies**

     In your virtual environment:

-    ```bash
+    ```
     pip install -r requirements
     ```

 3. **Set the environemnt variable 'GROQ_API_KEY':**

     For this you will need to get your own api key from the [groq platform](https://console.groq.com/keys) and export it in the following way:

-    ```bash
+    ```
     export GROQ_API_KEY='YOUR_API_KEY'
     ```